Brad M. Lindsey

 I take on AI-training and evaluation work — preference ranking, expert annotation, red-teaming, and judging model output in regulated technical fields where a confident wrong answer has a real-world cost.

-What I bring is a combination that's hard to source: a licensed Master Electrician and HVAC tech with two decades of federal-facility experience, who also works inside LLM pipelines every day and documents every step.
+What I bring is a combination that's hard to source: a licensed Master Electrician, HVAC tech, and PMP with two decades of federal-facility experience, who also works inside LLM pipelines every day and documents every step.
 The data arrives proof-stated and verifiable, not just asserted — which, for this kind of work, is the whole game.
 (Department of Defense / Defense Health Agency work at the credential level; facility specifics stay private.)

 Per-project or ongoing.
 Start a conversation →